SRJC Forward

 Solution(s)

-- Clear and equitable pathways through English and math: Continue to evolve and refine existing approaches and curriculum in math and English to create clearer and more equitable pathways for students, focusing on closing equity gaps and supporting disproportionately impacted students.
+• Clear and equitable pathways through English and math: Continue to evolve and refine approaches and curriculum to create clearer and more equitable pathways, with a focus on closing equity gaps and supporting disproportionately impacted students.

-- Align pathways with goals: Assure that students understand which math/English options support their academic and career goals, including the role of statistics vs. calculus and the alignment to meta-majors.
+• Align pathways with goals: Assure that students understand which math/English options support their academic and career goals, including the role of statistics vs. calculus and alignment to meta-majors.

 Barrier

-Students struggle to navigate the course sequences and requirements for their programs and often take unnecessary units.
+Students struggle to navigate the course sequences and requirements for their programs and often take unintended units.

 Solution(s)

-- Program mapping: Continue the development of program maps and make them widely accessible to students, counselors, and faculty so students can take the right courses in the right order.
+• Program mapping: Continue development of program maps and make them widely accessible so students can take the right courses in the right order.

 Transfer and the Student Journey